arielfenster/Matrix-Graphs-Searcher/README.md

 end
 ```
 where each letter represents a number.
 This number indicates the weight of the cell in the matrix - how much it costs to move to that position in the graph.
 The length of a path is the sum of the weights in the path. <br/>
-Note: negative weights aren't allowed and are treated as 'walls' the algorithm cannot pass, meaning it will search for a path around it.
+Note: negative weights are ignored as they are treated as 'walls' the algorithm cannot pass, meaning it will search for a path around it.

 **The matrices don't have to be square, but all the rows need to be the same size!**